 - Export with purpose.
 Exhibit with confidence.
 Kallman Worldwide is an export marketing advocate focused on helping U.S. business leaders capitalize on international trade events to grow their share of global markets.
 Our flagship USA Partnership Pavilion programs cover all the details of presenting a professional business environment to buyers, enabling exhibitors, clients and partners to maximize their event marketing opportunities, cultivate meaningful global business relationships and account for a measurable return on their export marketing investment.
 Kallman Worldwide provides advice, assistance and support services before, during and after professional trade events throughout the world.

-- The National Institute for World Trade (NIWT), focuses on educating, informing, and training professionals to make for effective world trade.
-National Institute for World Trade was chartered in 1986 by the New York State Department of Education.
+The National Institute for World Trade (NIWT), focuses on educating, informing, and training professionals to make for effective world trade.
+NIWT was chartered in 1986 by the New York State Department of Education.
 NIWT has provided quality training services to both private and public enterprises seeking to enter or accelerate their growth in new international markets.
-With a highly skilled team of professionals we are able to provide to your key employees Certifications, training and knowledge to perform better.
-We can offer and customize to our clients training in critical management and compliance areas.
+NIWT has a highly skilled team of professionals provides key employees with the training (customized to meet management and compliance needs) and knowledge to operate international supply chain efficiently, competitively, and compliantly.